rexwangcc/Design-Patterns/README.md

 ### `Factory`

 * The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 (Use this to decouple your client code from the concrete classes you need to instantiate, or you don't know ahead of time all the concrete classes you are going to need.
-Just subclass Factory Method and implement the factory method)
+Just subclass Factory Method and implement the factory method) (Subclasses decide which concrete classes to create)

 * In design patterns, the phrase "implement an interface" does NOT alsways mean "write a class that implements a Java interface, by using the 'implements' keyword in the class declaration".
 In the general use of this phrase, a conrete class implementing a smethod from a supertype(which could be a class OR interface) is still considered to be "implementing the interface" of that supertype.